zabbix/zabbix/templates/app/rabbitmq_agent/README.md

-# Template App RabbitMQ cluster by Zabbix agent
+# RabbitMQ cluster by Zabbix agent

 ## Overview

-For Zabbix version: 5.0
+For Zabbix version: 5.2 and higher
 The template to monitor RabbitMQ by Zabbix that work without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

-Template App RabbitMQ Cluster — collects metrics by polling [RabbitMQ management plugin](https://www.rabbitmq.com/management.html) with Zabbix agent.
+Template `RabbitMQ Cluster` — collects metrics by polling [RabbitMQ management plugin](https://www.rabbitmq.com/management.html) with Zabbix agent.